thinkshout/thinkshout/expertise/01-content-strategy.md

 blurb_short: |
   We build websites that inspire action.
 We help clients reach new audiences and engage more meaningfully with existing stakeholders.
 points: |
-  - Requirements gathering
+  - Requirements Gathering
-  - Content strategy
+  - Content Strategy
-  - Online fundraising & campaigns
+  - Online Fundraising & Campaigns
-  - Web engagement metrics
+  - Web Engagement Metrics
-  - Email and social marketing
+  - Email and Social Marketing
-  - Content governance
+  - Content Governance

 ---